arpitsharma27/PythonGames/README.md

 This is not actually a game but the way to plot sine and cosine curves.

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-**Lessons Learnt by developing Games in Python3:**
+# Lessons Learnt by developing Games in Python3:

 Developing these games was just a short term objective.
 The long term objective was to learn Python3.